How to Legally Change Your Name in California: a Complete Guide (2024)

 - Decree Changing Name (NC-130)

-For name changes involving minor children, additional forms may be required for proof of service, declaration, or due diligence.
-Minor children’s name changes may also be subject to completely different forms for Guardianships, Gender Change, or Safe-At-Home petitions.
+For name changes involving minor children, additional forms may be required for proof of service (NC-121), declaration (MC-030), or due diligence.
+Minor children’s name changes may also be subject to completely different forms for Guardianships (e.g. NC_110G), Gender Change (e.g. NC-530), or Safe-At-Home petitions (Adults and Minors e.g. NC-410).
+Adult Maiden Name Change, following a California Divorce, will require an FL-395 unless an FL-180 was correctly completed before the divorce was final.

-Fee Waiver forms are available to any petitioner, for any type of Petition.
-Fee Waiver forms must be submitted with a correctly completed name change petition, and are to help low income petitioners reduce or eliminate the cost of court fees.
-A judge will decide to approve, deny or request your appearance or additional information for each submitted fee waiver request.
+Fee Waiver forms (FW-001, FW-003, etc.)are available to any petitioner, for any type of Petition.
+Fee Waiver forms must be submitted with a correctly completed name change petition, and are to help low income petitioners reduce or eliminate the court fee portion of total Name Change Costs.
+A judge will decide to approve, deny or request your appearance or additional information for each submitted fee waiver request before your Name Change processing can be finished.

 How to Correctly Fill Out the Petition for Name Change